SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_ml.rst

 Configuration
 -------------

-Set the calibration parameters in the global bindings.
+Set the configuration and calibration parameters in the global bindings.
 Add ML to the list of computed amplitudes and magnitudes in the configuration of :ref:`scamp` and :ref:`scmag` and in :ref:`scesv` for visibility.